ktoufiquee/Lost/README.md

 # Lost
-"Lost" is 2D platformer game made with iGraphics framework using C.
+"Lost" is 2D platformer game made with iGraphics framework using C++.